Summary of A Tale of Two Cities

 The road-mender goes to the wine-shop with Defarge.
 He explains what happened to Gaspard, who murdered Marquis for running down his child, went into hiding for nearly a year after the killing.
 The French authorities recently arrested, imprisoned, and hanged him, and left his body hanging by the village fountain.
 John Barsad reaches a wine-shop and asks the Defarge about the turbulence in Saint Antoine because of Gaspard’s execution.
 Defarge acts as if he doesn’t know what he’s asking.
 As Barsad tries to indulge him in more conversation, Madame Defarge knits his name into her register.
 Barsad wants to extract some secret information and finally mentions that Lucie Manette is engaged to marry Charles Darnay, the nephew of the Marquis St. Evrémonde.
 When Barsad leaves, Madame Defarge knits Darnay’s name also into her register.

 At the wedding ceremony of Lucie and Darnay’s, Darnay and Doctor Manette talk privately.
 After discussion, the Doctor is very pale but self-possessed.
 After marriage, Lucie and Darnay move on a two-week honeymoon.
 Mr. Lorry and Miss Pross are living at Doctor Manette’s home.
-Once again Doctor Manette has gone to previous state of total absorption in his shoemaking and even does not know Miss Pross or Mr. Lorry.
+Once again Doctor Manette has gone to a previous state of total absorption in his shoemaking and even does not know Miss Pross or Mr. Lorry.
 The situation remains for nine days.
 On the tenth morning, Doctor Manette is fully recovered and unaware about his past nine days.

 Carton visits Lucie and Darnay soon after they return from their honeymoon.
 He talks to Darnay in an unusually sincere tone and apologizes for his rudeness after the trial.
 He also requests him for friendship and.
-Darnay assures him that he has forgotten the past.
+Darnay assures him he has forgotten the past.
 Carton then requests for permission to visit the family occasionally and Darnay permits him.

 The year is 1789, eight years have passed.
 Darnay and Lucie are living a happy life and have had two children: a daughter named Young Lucie and a son who died.
 Stryver has married a widow with three sons with good economical condition.